IRS Penalty Abatement

 The IRS will review the facts of your case and consider the effort you made to file your tax return and/or pay your taxes on time.
 The IRS will also consider your prior history of filing and paying your taxes on time.

 First-time penalty abatement only applies to one tax year.
-If you’re eligible, you may be able to obtain first-time abatement with a call to the IRS.
+If you’re eligible, you may be able to obtain first-time abatement by calling the IRS.